-Eligible costs Financing mechanism Amount Rule of allocation Activity costs Costs directly linked to the implementation of the capacity bu activities of the project (excluding mobility activities) including: Information, Communication and Technology (ICT) costs Transnational project meetings between project partners for im plementation and coordination purposes, conferences and large scale youth events: travel costs travel costs travel costs rental of rooms for meetings, conferences, other even interpretation costs costs for external speakers Activity costs Intellectual outputs and dissemination of project results Production Translation Dissemination and/or information costs Linguistic, intercultural, task-related preparation of participants mobility activities.
-Indirect costs: A flat-rate amount, not exceeding 7% of the eligible direct costs or project, is eligible under indirect costs, representing the benefic general administrative costs which can be regarded as chargeable t ilding Maximum 80% of the total eligible costs.
+Eligible costs Financing mechanism Amount Rule of allocation Activity costs Costs directly linked to the implementation of the capacity building activities of the project (excluding mobility activities) including: Information, Communication and Technology (ICT) costs Transnational project meetings between project partners for implementation and coordination purposes, conferences and large-scale youth events: travel costs board and lodging including local transport visa and insurance costs rental of rooms for meetings, conferences, other events interpretation costs costs for external speakers Intellectual outputs and dissemination of project results Production Translation Dissemination and/or information costs Linguistic, intercultural, task-related preparation of participants in mobility activities.
+Indirect costs: A flat-rate amount, not exceeding 7% of the eligible direct costs of the project, is eligible under indirect costs, representing the beneficiary's general administrative costs which can be regarded as chargeable to the project (e.g. electricity or internet bills, costs for premises, cost of permanent staff).
+Real costs Maximum 80% of the total eligible costs.
 Conditional: the budget requested is justified in relation to the planned activities.